Russo-Ukrainian war: War crimes and human rights violations

-Violations of human rights and atrocity crimes have both occurred during the war.
+Violations of human rights and atrocity crimes have occurred during the war.
 From 2014 to 2021, there were more than 3,000 civilian casualties, with most occurring in 2014 and 2015.
 The right of movement was impeded for the inhabitants of the conflict zone.
 Arbitrary detention was practiced by both sides in the first years of the conflict.
 It decreased after 2016 in government-held areas, while in the separatist-held ones it continued.
-The investigation into the abuses, including torture, committed by both sides made little progress.
-According to OHCHR the closure of three TV channels amounted to a violation of the freedom of expression.
-There were cases of conflict-related sexual violence, however OHCHR believes that "there are no grounds to believe that sexual violence has been used for strategic or tactical ends by Government forces or the armed groups in the eastern regions of Ukraine."
-OHCHR estimates that from 2014 to 2021 around 4,000 detainees were subjected to torture and ill-treatment, approximately 1,500 by government actors and 2,500 by separatist armed groups, and reckons that around 340 of them were also victims of sexual violence.
+Investigations into the abuses committed by both sides made little progress.